ismail118/booklending/README.md

 Build docker image with 2 stage for make lightwage docker image, stage 1 for build golang executable app and stage 2 copy executable file from builder to run in lightwage os like linux alphine

+### Return book endpoint param
+i am use lending_records.id and book.id insted user.id and book.id for user to returning borrowing book, because now user can borrow same book, so if user have 5 borrowing for same book, it will prevent user for return one book for all 5 book that he borrow and not return yet

 ---

 ## Place To Improve